spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 But the real drummer don't kicks all notes with the same volume we need a way to set accents.
 We can do it with special functions.
 They take in a list of accents and they scale the unipolar LFO-wave.
-Let's look at `sqrs`.
+Let's look at `sqrSeq`.
 It creates a sequence of squares which are scaled with given pattern:

 ~~~haskell